ChrisSutcu/CODCalculator/README.md

 Ensure that the area of interest from the camera around the COD selection points is as large as possible so that the pixel density can be maximised.

-Ensure that the side of the specimen is flat compared to the camera.
+Ensure that the side of the specimen is flat as much as possible compared to the camera.

-Bright colouring of the specimens helps reflect as much light as possible.
+Brightly colour the side of the specimens as it helps reflect as much light as possible.

 Use a flash or a torch to illuminate the specimen.

-Select a suitable frequency of image acquisition so that optical flow can work appropriately and there are not large jumps in the COD points between images.
+Select a suitable frequency of image acquisition so that optical flow can work appropriately and there are no large jumps in the COD points between images.

 Usage